Vignnesh07/Hotel-Management/README.md

 The repository contains a `App.js` file inside the root folder; this should be the starting point for the application.
 Please feel free to create more components to structure the app in a logical manner.

 The repository also contains an API key connected to Firebase used for authentication and cloud storage.

+## Conclusion

+This project was built for the purpose of fulfilling the UECS 3253 Wireless Application Development requirements.
+Contributions are welcomed :)